 You need to set aside a bit of real estate for growing indoors.
 The amount of space depends on how much you want to grow — whether it’s a few square feet in your kitchen, or a whole grow room in the basement.

-Remember that lettuce can be harvested in a cut-and-come-again fashion, so even a few plants will yield a decent amount of greens.
+Remember that when you’re growing lettuce indoors you can harvest it in a cut-and-come-again fashion, so even a few plants will yield a decent amount of greens.

 You Are Acting As Mother Nature

 When growing indoors, you replace Mother Nature.
 You cannot rely on rainy days to make up for a lack of watering.
 If you sincerely want to grow anything indoors, you need to be ready to make an effort to maintain your plants or invest in a self-watering planter.